 The main objective we have in the Concrete 3D Printing group is to develop new techniques and processes for large-scale 3D printing of ceramic materials for the construction of buildings or prefabricated houses, achieving a significant impact in the environmental, social and economic spheres and becoming a global benchmark in the new concept of Construction 4.0.

-The world of construction, for many years, has used 3D printing to obtain models of architectural projects, but the technology we are developing in the line of Concrete 3D Printing goes much further.
+The construction world has been using 3D printing for many years to obtain models of architectural projects, but the technology we are developing in the Concrete 3D Printing line goes much further.
 The goal is for 3D printing to allow architects and engineers much more freedom to design structures with new geometries that would be impossible to build with a traditional process.

 The main advantages offered by the incorporation of 3D printing in the construction sector are: